Colleen Moore

 Moore took a hiatus from acting between 1929 and 1933, just as sound was being added to motion pictures.
-After she returned, her four sound pictures released in 1933 and 1934 were not financial successes.
+After she returned, her last four sound pictures The Power and the Glory (1933), Social Register (1934), Success at Any Price (1934), and The Scarlet Letter (1934) were not financial successes.
 She then retired permanently from screen acting.

 After her film career, Moore maintained her wealth through astute investments, becoming a partner of Merrill Lynch.
 She later wrote a "how-to" book about investing in the stock market.

-Moore also nurtured a passion for dollhouses throughout her life and helped design and curate The Colleen Moore Dollhouse, which has been a featured exhibit at the Museum of Science and Industry in Chicago since the early 1950s.
+Moore also nurtured a passion for dollhouses throughout her life and helped design and curate The Colleen Moore Dollhouse, which has been a featured exhibit at the Museum of Science and Industry in Chicago since 1949.
 The dollhouse, measuring 9 sqft, was estimated in 1985 to be worth $7 million, and it is seen by 1.5 million people annually.